thienclaa/congenial-octo-memory/Projects.md

 ### [Descriptive Analytics - School Scheduling](https://github.com/thienclaa/congenial-octo-projects/tree/main/SQL/Superstore%20Sales%20Analysis)

-  -  Define Problem: Execute SQL queries for data preparation and data exploratory to answer descriptive analytics questions to understand historical data and patterns in a School Scheduling System.
+  -  Define Problem: Execute SQL queries for data preparation and data exploratory to understand historical data and patterns of a school scheduling system.

   - Data Collection: Datasets are collected from internal sources.
-Datasets contains over 500,000 information of educational institution's students, classes, faculty, staff, buildings, departments, subjects, majors and categories that are stored in 21 different tables.
+Datasets contains over 500,000 information of a educational institution's students, classes, faculty, staff, buildings, departments, subjects, majors and categories, etc. that are stored in 21 tables.

   - Data Preparation: Datasets are well structured and correctly formatted.
 There's also no missing values or duplicates to be removed or replaced.